Theotaquet/pear/README.md

 ## What is PeAR?

 WIP...
-PeAR runs silently in background and won't never crash your application.
+PeAR runs silently in background and will never crash your application.
 If an error occurs, the plugin will simply be deactivated and the application will continue to run normally.

 ### Features